 - Fast smart card doesn’t support Cryptography Next Generation.
 Thus, fast smart card doesn’t support Elliptic Curve Cryptography (ECC) smart cards.

 - Fast smart card supports only read-only key container operations.
-For example, a smart card cannot be enrolled with fast smart card.

 - Fast smart card doesn’t support changing the smart card PIN.